vufind-org/vufind-browse-handler/README.md

 6. Migration from earlier releases
 -----------------------------------

-Earlier versions of the browse handler used different names for certain components.
+Versions of the browse handler included in VuFind® 9.x and earlier used different names for certain components.
 The table below summarizes the changes:

   | Former name                     | Current name                                 |
   | ------------------------------- | -------------------------------------------- |